buildpacks/docs/content/docs/concepts/components/stack.md

 ## What is a stack and Why is it deprecated?

 ### Deprecation
-Stacks are great - long live the stack!
-However, a stack is basically an extra layer on top of the **build image** (where your app is built) and the **run image** (where your app runs) and [the community decided](https://github.com/buildpacks/rfcs/blob/main/text/0096-remove-stacks-mixins.md) to use those two concepts directly without the additional layer formerly known as _stack_.
+A stack restricts buildpacks to run on top of a set of related **build images** (where your app is built) and **run images** (where your app runs).
+Practical experience of the buildpacks community has not found that the stack concept adds any value therefore [the community decided](https://github.com/buildpacks/rfcs/blob/main/text/0096-remove-stacks-mixins.md) to use buildpacks with build and run images without the additional concept formerly known as _stack_.

 Stacks will continue to be supported with full backwards compatibility.